gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 ## ContextMenu

 Many years ago I found [ContextMenu](https://apps.apple.com/us/app/context-menu/id1236813619?mt=12) ($4.99) which solves all of the issues I have with the Automator approach.
-There's also a free version, [ContextMenu Lite](https://apps.apple.com/gb/app/context-menu-lite/id1261373706?mt=12), that supports up to 3 actions to give you a taste.
+There's also a free version, [ContextMenu Lite](https://apps.apple.com/gb/app/context-menu-lite/id1261373706?mt=12), that supports up to 3 actions to give you a taste of the good stuff.

 - Submenu is optional
 - Apply to multiple types (files or directories; can be as granular as file extension)